faboo/restsh/Readme.md

 * query
 * fragment

 Template variables are specified in text by surrounding any of the named call parameters in `$` characters.
-(To include a `$` in the text directly as `$$`.)
+(To include a `$` in the text directly use `$$`.)
 The value of corresponding method argument will replace the template variable.

 Take the following call definition on a service called `userprofile`: